John Angel

 Sculptor, architectural and ecclesiastical sculptor, medallist, lecturer

 Born in Newton Abbot, Devon.
-He was the son of Samuel Angel (born c.1850, Ashburton, Devon), tailor.
-John served a seven year apprenticeship carving wood, stone and marble.
-He studied at Exeter College of Art, then South London Technical School of Art (Lambeth) and finally at the Royal Academy Schools, London from 1906.
+He was the son of Samuel Angel (1849-1938, born in Ashburton, Devon), tailor.
+John served a five-year apprenticeship (from 14 June 1897 to 1 November 1902) as a carver with the Exeter firm of J. Wippell Co, church and school furnishers then under the ownership of Henry Hugh Wippell (1842-1912).
+John studied at Exeter College of Art, then South London Technical School of Art (Lambeth) and finally at the Royal Academy Schools, London from 1907-12.
 Angel won several prizes at the RA Schools and then travelled in Italy during 1912.
 For four years he worked as an assistant to Sir George Frampton.
 Angel's works from this date include: the Exeter and Bridgwater War Memorials; and a statue of St George at Rotherham.
 A number of statuettes and busts are located in various collections, including in Glasgow and the Albert Memorial Museum, Exeter.
 These include busts of Sir John Biles and Sir Philip Watts.

 Angel also made a number of statues and busts including William M. Rice, Rice Institute, Texas; Francis Vigo, (granite) at Vincennes, Ind.; Alexander Hamilton, Chicago; Stephen Fuller Austin, (bronze) for Austin, Tex., and a bust of Judge John Munro Woolsey, Phillips Acadamy, Andover, Mass.
 Angel also designed the William Edward Parsons Memorial Medal for Yale University and the 1956 medal for the Medallic Art Society.